dcjones/coitrees/README.md

 the current one.
 (In the benchmarks, this is the `--sorted` option.)

 Some operations can further be sped up using SIMD instructions.
-Two COITree variants are implemented to exloit AVX2 instructions on x86-64 cpus (`AVXCOITree`), and Neon instructions on ARM cpus (`NeonCOITree`).
+Two COITree variants are implemented to exploit AVX2 instructions on x86-64 cpus (`AVXCOITree`), and Neon instructions on ARM cpus (`NeonCOITree`).
 The `COITree` type is oppurtunistically defined to one of these types if the right instruction set is detected.
 Typically it's necessary to compile with the environment